Heckler & Koch HK416: Military adoption

 The French Armed Forces conducted a rifle evaluation and trial to replace the FAMAS, and selected the HK416F as its primary firearm in 2016.
 Of the 93,080 rifles, 54,575 will be a "short" version with a 280 mm barrel weighing 3.7 kg without the ability to use a grenade launcher, and 38,505 will be a "standard" version with a 368 mm barrel weighing 4 kg, of which 14,915 will take FÉLIN attachments; standard rifles will be supplied with 10,767 HK269F grenade launchers.
 5,000 units are supposed to be delivered in 2017, half of the order delivered by 2022, and the order fulfilled by 2028.
 The first batch of 400 rifles was delivered on 3 May 2017.

+In 2017, the Bundeswehr began the System Sturmgewehr Bundeswehr (Bundeswehr Assault Rifle System) effort to replace the G36, spurred in part by accuracy issues from thermal expansion of the barrel.
+Weapons put forth were the Heckler & Koch HK416, HK433, and Haenel MK 556.
+Initially, C.G.
+Haenel won the competition in September 2020 with their MK 556.
+However, German authorities cancelled the contract the next month, amid allegations that the MK 556 infringed on Heckler & Koch patents, and the HK416A8 was selected in early 2021.
+Haenel sued to attempt to reverse the decision, but a German court dismissed the lawsuit in June 2022.
+The 419 mm barrel G95A1 and the shorter 355 mm barrel G95KA1, based on the HK416A8, were adopted by the Bundeswehr in 2025 as the standard issue service rifles for the German Army (Heer), replacing the G36.

-Influence on other manufacturer's designs
+Influence on other manufacturers' designs

 The Turkish company Makina ve Kimya Endustrisi Kurumu ("Mechanical and Chemical Industry Corporation") had considered manufacturing a copy of the HK416 as the MKEK Mehmetçik-1 for the Turkish Armed Forces.
 Instead, the new MPT-76 rifle has been developed by KALEKALIP with MKEK as the producer, with the Mehmetçik-1 dropped from adoption into the Turkish military.

 The SIG Sauer SIG516 and CAR 816 series share lineage with the HK416, whilst omitting many proprietary components that were exchanged for standard M4 carbine family elements.
 The principal firearms engineers for the SIG516 and CAR 816 were Robert Hirt and Chris Sirois.
 During his time with Heckler & Koch, Hirt was involved in the development of the HK416.